-Pierce County deputies fatally shoot man in Eatonville; stretch of highway closed
+Pierce County deputies fatally shoot man in Eatonville

 The visitor left and crashed into an occupied vehicle a few blocks away on Mountain Highway East, causing his truck to land on its side, Cool said.

-Deputies who had been responding to the Eatonville home came upon the crash and recognized the suspect from a description, Cool said.
+Deputies who had been responding to the Eatonville home came upon the crash and recognized the suspect from the description, Cool said.

 The suspect got out of the truck and had a verbal exchange or altercation before three deputies fired on him, she said.

-The man was pronounced dead at the scene, Cool said.
+The man who was shot, described as a white man in his 40s, was pronounced dead at the scene, Cool said.
+His identity will be released by the Pierce County Medical Examiner’s Office.

-The occupants of the second vehicle were not seriously injured.
+The occupants of the second vehicle were treated for minor injuries.

-The three deputies have been placed on paid administrative leave, as is standard in officer-involved shootings.
+The three deputies, none of whom were injured, have been placed on paid administrative leave, as is standard in officer-involved shootings.